 This is for state-funded primary schools in England.
 Each school must send two teachers to half-termly school-based teacher research groups.
 Each term, the Mastery Specialist will visit each of the schools.
-In 2023/24, those teaching in special schools will have an enhanced offer that will enable them to network with other schools in a similar context.
+In 2024/25, those teaching in special schools will have an enhanced offer that will enable them to network with other schools in a similar context.

-Find out more Search developing mastery work groups online or contact your local Maths Hub: Further information here or click here to apply Benefits - Pupils will show a positive attitude towards maths and enjoy learning the subject - Leaders will develop a common vision, culture and set of principles which support teaching for mastery - Teachers will enhance their maths subject knowledge with an emphasis on progression within key areas of maths - Teachers will cultivate a deep understanding of the principles and pedagogies related to teaching for mastery
+Find out more Search developing mastery work groups online or contact your local Maths Hub: Further information here or click here to apply Typically, 6 half-day sessions & 3 school visits.
+Starting in September.

+Benefits - Pupils will show a positive attitude towards maths and enjoy learning the subject - Leaders will develop a common vision, culture and set of principles which support teaching for mastery - Teachers will enhance their maths subject knowledge with an emphasis on progression within key areas of maths - Teachers will cultivate a deep understanding of the principles and pedagogies related to teaching for mastery